Julia-Wagner/PyChef/README.md

 ![Create Recipe](docs/screenshots/create_recipe.gif)

 ### **View Recipe**
 To view a recipe the user first has to choose a category.
-After this all the available recipes for this category are shown and a recipe to view can be chosen.
+After this, all the available recipes for this category are shown and a recipe to view can be chosen.

 ![View Recipe](docs/screenshots/view_recipe.gif)